Other areas to stay in Jaipur

-Swarming with people and action, the busy MI Road (full name Mirza Ismail Road) is the main road that cuts through the entire city, running from Sanganeri Gate to Government Hostel.
-Thanks to its positioning, you will have unbeatable connections to the rest of the city by means of local transport via several landmarks including the Sanganeri Gate, Ajmeri Gate, Jarasthali Emporium and the Raj Mandir Cinema.
+Swarming with people and action, the busy MI Road (full name Mirza Ismail Road) is the main road that cuts through the entire city, running from Sanganeri Gate to Government Hostel, and is one of the best places to stay.
+Thanks to its positioning, This area offers unbeatable connections to the rest of the city by means of local transport via several landmarks including the Sanganeri Gate, Ajmeri Gate, Jarasthali Emporium and the Raj Mandir Cinema.
 The Raj Mandir movie theatre, a lavish building that looks like a big pink cream cake, is one of Jaipur’s most iconic sights and a great place to see a Hindi film.

 Convenient for the airport, Tonk Road is a residential area and quieter than the neighbourhoods located in the centre.
-It has many mid-range to luxury priced hotels and a good choice of restaurants and nightlife options.
+It is a good place to stay if you are looking for mid-range to luxury priced hotels and also has a good choice of restaurants and nightlife options.
 From here you can access the Birla Temple, originally known as Lakshmi Narayan Temple carved out of pure white marble.
-It is further from the city centre but in a good location for getting to and from the airport on arrival or departure.
+This area is further from the city centre but in a good location for getting to and from the airport on arrival or departure.
 If you do want to travel to the city centre there are many local transport options available from here including rickshaws and taxis.